Bill & Lillie Aiken

 Mel & Sally Boerema

 Mel and Sally (a member of Gospel Life Church) met while they attended the Grand Rapids School of Bible and Music and married shortly after graduating.
-After being accepted into the North America Indigenous Ministries (NAIM), they started ministry with the Sto-lo People of Agassiz, British Columbia.
-From there, they moved to Lytton, British Columbia to work among the Thompson (Ntlakyapamuk) people.
+Our church started supporting them in March 1977 after they were accepted to serve with North America Indigenous Ministries (NAIM).
+They started ministry with the Sto-lo People of Agassiz, British Columbia and from there they moved to Lytton, British Columbia to work among the Thompson (Ntlakyapamuk) people.
 It was here that God buried their hearts to serve people.
 They then moved on to Vernon, British Columbia among the Okanagan people to serve as interim director of Kla-How-Ya Wilderness trails.
 In 2001, this camping program moved to Alberta, taking the Boeremas with it.
 After five years, the trails program came to an end, but God then led Mel to pastor Piikani Lighthouse Fellowship on the Piikani Reserve.
 It is here that they continue to serve the Lord.

 Beth Britton O'Hara